• Skip to primary navigation

 Phenoxyethanol is not safe in nipple cream for a breastfeeding baby or for people who are allergic to the ingredient.
 There are also some concerns that the production process could release a carcinogen, potentially putting factory workers at risk.
 Never use a product with Phenoxyethanol in it if you have a known allergy to it.
 I personally have no issue using phenoxyethanol- I appreciate the preservation and have several products that include it.

-If you prefer to go for a beauty company that doesn’t use artificial colors, I would recommend Crunchi.
+If you prefer to go for a beauty company that doesn’t use artificial colors, I would recommend the line Crunchi.
 They’re super strict about the ingredients that they use, and they always perform heavy metal testing.
-The color payoff is not quite as high-performing as Beautycounter (especially their lip products), but they are the safest option for those who don’t want artificial colors in their make-up.
+The color payoff is not quite as high-performing as Beautycounter (especially their lip products), but they are the safest, natural option for those who don’t want artificial colors in their make-up.
 Their bronzer is fabulous.

 Are heavy metals in makeup safe?
 Which brands test for heavy metals in colored cosmetics?
 Are heavy metals in makeup dangerous when trying to conceive or pregnant?